sunlightlabs/scout/README.md

 ## Under the Hood

 * Scout checks for new items in multiple data sources.
 To add a new data source, you must write a *subscription adapter*.
 The adapter tells Scout how to query the data source with the search terms provided by its users.
 * When users subscribe to be sent messages, they create an *interest*.
 The user may choose to receive new items for all data sources, or just one.
-An interest will have one *subscription* for each data source.
+An interest will have one or more *subscriptions* per data source.

 ## Re-use